dadangeuy/dadangeuy.github.io/_posts/2022-06-14-welcome-new-blog.md

 I know that I may not have an impact as big as them and this blog won't gain much traffic.

 But, let's stop with the negativity.
-My objective is simple: improve English; satisfy my thirst for roasting, gossip & sarcasm; and leave behind something that might be interesting!
+My objective is simple: improve English; satisfy my thirst for roasting, gossip & sarcasm; and leave behind something worth to remember!

 Now the question is, why don't I use famous, simpler platform such as [Medium](https://medium.com/) or [Wordpress](https://wordpress.com/)?
 Instead, why do I go with [Github Pages](https://pages.github.com/) &